What is Sales Productivity

 Believe it or not, this isn’t an organization tip in that sense.
 Leaving it clean is all about not having anything to stress about the next day (really that night, if we’re honest).
 Tossing and turning over an unfinished project is not a good idea.

-Know what you’re doing at the beginning of the day and after lunch do an assessment.
+Know what you’re doing at the beginning of the day and after lunch does an assessment.
 If you’re not going to get everything done, pick out the best “stopping point”.
 Then, allow 15 minutes or so to line out the next day.

-Finally, wrap that day in a bow, stick a fork in it, or whatever other cliche you want to use and go home.
+Finally, wrap that day in a bow, stick a fork in it, or whatever other cliche you want to use, and go home.

-Further Reading: Ever wonder how “exceptionally productive” people end the work day?
+Further Reading: Ever wonder how “exceptionally productive” people end the workday?
 Todoist wrote about it here.